Wondering when to use lie vs. lay?

 And what about lied, laid, and lain?

-It can be so confusing, especially for students learning English!
+It can be so confusing, especially for students learning the English language!

-Today we’ll learn the difference between lay and lie, as well as all of their forms, with plenty of examples.
-My goal is to make it clear for you.
+Today we’ll learn the difference between lay and lie, as well as all forms of these two words, with plenty of examples.
+My goal is to make it clear for you – I hope you’ll find that it makes sense by the end of this lesson.

 That’s also why I wrote an e-book called 600+ Confusing English Words Explained!
 It’s full of clear explanations and examples helping you understand the difference between words that lots of English learners mix up – like specially and especially, advice and advise, and many, many more.